Museum Schloss Moyland

 Genus: Phalaenopsis

 Orchids have long been studied for their highly complex sexual reproduction strategies including deception, traps, and biomimicry through morphology and scent.
 Charles Darwin describes his observations and experiments on orchids in his book The Various Contrivances by which Orchids are Fertilized by Insects.
 This Phalaenopsis deceives pollinators because it blooms at the same time as other nectar-producing plants but after attracting the insect through colourful blossoms and attaching pollinia (pollen sacks) the Phalaenopsis does not reward it with any nectar.
-It can take months for fertilisation can take effect because the anthers, which form pollen packets for pollination, develop first but the pistil, which forms tiny seeds, do not develop until much later.
+It can take months before fertilisation can take effect because the anthers, which form pollen packets for pollination, develop first but the pistil, which forms tiny seeds, do not develop until much later.

 Bog moss